tntakahashi/swf-fastmon-agent/src/swf_fastmon_client/README.md

 The client is designed to receive metadata from the `swf-fastmon-agent` and display it in a user-friendly format/web interface.

-* It uses ActiveMQ to receive TFs metadata via STOMP protocol.
+* It uses ActiveMQ to receive TFs metadata via SSE protocol.
-* Store the metadata in a configurable database backend using Django ORM (SQLite, PostgreSQL, or MySQL).
 * Uses Typer for command-line interface.
-* It can be extended to provide a web interface for monitoring
+* It can be extended to provide a web interface for monitoring (like a Grafana dashboard).